Syntrait/splinux/README.md

   ```
 </details>

-We need to ignore things like "Consumer Control", "System Control", "Lid Switch", "Power button", and devices like keyboards belonging to mice's.
+We need to ignore things like "Consumer Control", "System Control", "Lid Switch", "Power button", and devices like keyboards belonging to mices.
 In this case, I have 2 keyboards connected via USB (excluding the laptop keyboard) and 2 mice.

 What we want from here are 25,28 and 10,13

 ## Launching Splinux
 Launch Splinux.
-After launching Splinux, you will be greeted with 2 text boxes, and a one "+" button.
+After launching Splinux, you will be greeted with 2 text boxes, and a "+" button.

 Enter the display id you found in the box.
 If you found ```X30```, then type ```:30``` in the box.